Tony Burke

-Anthony Stephen Burke (born 4 November 1969) is an Australian politician serving as Leader of the House, Minister for Employment and Workplace Relations and Minister for the Arts since 2022.
+Anthony Stephen Burke (born 4 November 1969) is an Australian politician serving as Leader of the House, Minister for Home Affairs, Minister for Immigration and Citizenship, Minister for Cyber Security and Minister for the Arts.
 He is a member of the Australian Labor Party (ALP), and has served as member of parliament (MP) for Watson since 2004.
 He held cabinet positions in the governments of Kevin Rudd and Julia Gillard from 2007 to 2013.